Quick answer

 Safety tips

-- ✓Always supervise your baby while eating to prevent choking.
+- ✓Always supervise eating with your baby sat upright.

 Try Nibli today to start planning your baby's meals.